Treats certain infections that are caused by bacteria. This medicine is a fluoroquinolone antibiotic.

-- Make sure your doctor knows if you are also using a blood thinner (such as warfarin, Coumadin®), theophylline (Theo-Dur®), diabetes medicine taken by mouth (such as glyburide, Amaryl®, Actos?, Avandia®, Glucotrol®, Glucophage®), or pain or arthritis medicine (such as aspirin, diclofenac, etodolac, ibuprofen, indomethacin, Advil®, Aleve®, Daypro®, Dolobid®, Feldene®, Motrin®, Oruvail®, Relafen®, Voltaren®).
+- Make sure your doctor knows if you are also using a blood thinner (such as warfarin, Coumadin®), theophylline (Theo-Dur®), insulin or diabetes medicine taken by mouth (such as glyburide, Amaryl®, Actos?, Avandia®, Glucotrol®, or Glucophage®), or pain or arthritis medicine (such as aspirin, diclofenac, etodolac, ibuprofen, indomethacin, Advil®, Aleve®, Daypro®, Dolobid®, Feldene®, Motrin®, Oruvail®, Relafen®, or Voltaren®).

-- Tell your doctor if you are using cyclosporine (Gengraf®, Neoral®, Sandimmune®), probenecid (Benemid®), cimetidine (Tagamet®), or medicine for heart rhythm problems (such as amiodarone, procainamide, quinidine, sotalol, Betapace®, Cardioquin®, Cordarone®, Procanbid®).
+- Tell your doctor if you are using cyclosporine (Gengraf®, Neoral®, Sandimmune®), probenecid (Benemid®), cimetidine (Tagamet®), or medicine for heart rhythm problems (such as amiodarone, disopyramide, dofetilide, procainamide, quinidine, sotalol, Betapace®, Cardioquin®, Cordarone®, Procanbid®, or Tikosyn®).

-- If you are also using antacids containing aluminum or magnesium, multivitamins (with calcium, iron, or zinc), sucralfate (Carafate®), or didanosine (Videx®), take these medicines at least 2 hours before or 2 hours after you take ofloxacin.
+- If you are also using antacids containing aluminum or magnesium (such as Maalox®, Mylanta®), multivitamins (with calcium, iron, or zinc), didanosine (Videx®), or sucralfate (Carafate®), take these medicines at least 2 hours before or 2 hours after you take ofloxacin.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of kidney problems, liver disease, heart disease, heart attack, heart rhythm problems (such as QT prolongation), bradycardia (slow heartbeat), hypokalemia (low blood potassium), stroke, epilepsy, or history of seizures.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of kidney problems, liver disease (including cirrhosis), heart disease, heart attack, heart rhythm problems (such as QT prolongation), bradycardia (slow heartbeat), hypokalemia (low blood potassium), stroke, nerve problems, epilepsy, or a history of seizures.